-Studies are continually being conducted and antioxidants derived from food sources often come out as a top preventative measure verses taking supplements.
-If they taste good like blueberries, dark chocolate, red wine or green tea so much the better!
+Studies are continually being conducted and antioxidants derived from food sources often come out as a top preventative measure versus taking supplements.
+If they taste good like blueberries, dark chocolate, red wine, or green tea so much the better!

 Cacao nibs have even more antioxidants than the foods and drinks mentioned.
 They have up to double or triple the amount.

 These little nibs are also a rich source of magnesium and other minerals important to our health.
 Because of the various properties associated with nutrients in cacao nibs, we can expect to sometimes see effects such as these:

 Cacao nibs have no sugar, unlike chocolate where sugar is added.
 So they are not what you might think if tasting them for the first time.